- Learn and Network

 Past members wanting to re-join

-We are giving previous members up until 30 July 2021 the opportunity to re-join IIRSM based on the current criteria, and, if you are based in the UK, we will also waive the £50 re-join fee.
-Those outside the UK do not pay a joining fee.
-So, all you need to pay is your annual subscription.
-Simply apply online, and if rejoining from the UK, please use the REJOIN21 code to waive this fee.
+We are giving previous members up until 30 June 2021 the opportunity to re-join IIRSM based on the current criteria and we will waive the £50 re-join fee, so all you need to pay is your annual subscription.
+If re-joining from the UK, please use the REJOIN21 code at the check-out.
+There is no need for those applying from outside the UK to use this code.